ZackKoh/expt-use-realtime-update/README.md

 - It should be able to pick an update, and append it correctly to the list of values already present
 - If an API call is triggered, it should show the latest values first, and then continue to update while the update is ongoing

+# FAQS

+Q: Would this hook solve my original problem?

+A: Perhaps.

+After writing the hook, I found an additional issue, where the update object being passed was always a new object, and hence breaking references.
+This hook may still help

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.